 Continuity mistake: When Jack is persuading Rose not to jump, Jack's shirt collar changes position several times, revealing his white t-shirt from a little to a lot.

 Factual error: When Rose, Jack and his friends come up to the boat deck while the ship is sinking, they ascend using the second class staircase and its exit on the deck.
 When Jack lets go of the door it is able to hit the side of the deckhouse.
 On the actual Titanic there were walls on the bow side of each door, which supported an overhang above the entrance.
 This is not included in many scenes in the movie.

 Factual error: When Jack, and Rose were trying to escape the rising water they were trapped by a locked gate.
 Jack and the crowd pulled up a bolted down bench to use as a battering ram.
 When they pulled the bench loose they showed a close up of the wooden floor shattering.
 The wood was pressed fiber board which would never be used as ship decking, not to mention, pressed fiber board wasn't invented until decades later.

 Continuity mistake: The steel deck fittings at the bow of the ship change shape.
 During the flying sequence, the fitting nearest Rose's right foot changes from a curvy shape to a flat angled shape.

 Revealing mistake: When Rose is running in the hallways trying to find help for Jack when he is hand-cuffed, she finds a man and asks him to help her free Jack.
 She gets frustrated with him and says "listen" then hits him.
-In shots before (you can put it in slow motion to see it) you can look at the man's hand and it already has blood on it before he touches his face.
+In shots before you can look at the man's hand and it already has blood on it before he touches his face.